engrnisarahmed/dan.carley.co/content/post/deploying-cloud-foundry-with-concourse-pt2.markdown

 production because they taint the global state of the environment and could leave it not functioning correctly.

-In addition to those we have some tests that run during a deployment, in parallel to operations like Terraform and BOSH.
+We also have some tests that run during a deployment, in parallel to operations like Terraform and BOSH.
 Uptime is really important for us and our users so we want to know that all of our deployments are zero-downtime.
 The following are started at the beginning of the pipeline and stopped near the end:

 - [application availability tests][] which use the [vegeta][] load testing library to send a constant rate of